-In the senior year, students enroll in CW 450, the Senior Seminar, for which they will complete a final project reviewed by all faculty in the School of Liberal Studies and by an external evaluator.
+In the senior year, students enroll in CW 450, the Senior Seminar, for which they will complete a final project reviewed by all faculty in the School of Liberal Studies.

 In addition, students must present a portion of their work either at an all-school event or at a public reading, in the community.